Upgrade Replicated Databases

 Upgrading to Standard, Workgroup, or Express Editions

-Before upgrading from one edition of SQL Server 2017 to another, verify that the functionality you are currently using is supported in the edition to which you are upgrading.
-For more information, see the section on Replication in Features Supported by the Editions of SQL Server 2016.
+Before upgrading from one edition of SQL Server to another, verify that the functionality you are currently using is supported in the edition to which you are upgrading.
+For more information, see the section on Replication in Editions and supported features of SQL Server.

 Web Synchronization for Merge Replication